AixNPanes/homebridge-gpio-garage-door/README.md

 ## Pin numbering

 Pins are numbered using the Broadcom (BCM) numbering standard.
-To see the pin mapping used on your Raspberry Pi, install the wiringpi with 'sudo apt install wiringpi' and run the 'gpio readall' command.
+To see the pin mapping used on your Raspberry Pi, install the wiringpi package with 'sudo apt install wiringpi' and run the 'gpio readall' command.
 See https://www.ics.com/blog/gpio-programming-using-sysfs-interface for details.

 I used the Zero Relay: 2-Channel 5V Relay Board for Pi Zero from PiHut (SKU: 103395) which comes with the stacking header presoldered.
 It uses Raspberry Pi pins 15 (BCM 22) and 29 (BCM 5) as switch ports to trigger relays 1 and 2 respectively.
 Relay 1 is closest to Raspberry Pi board pin 1/2 and Relay 2 is closest to Raspberry Pi board pin 39/40.

-Note that the BCM pins 0-6 have pull-up resistors installed, BCM pins 7 & 8 are apparently hardwired as output pins and cannot be used for sensor inputs, BCM pins 9-29 have pull-down resistors installed.
+Note that the BCM pins 0-6 have pull-up resistors installed, BCM pins 7 & 8 are apparently hardwired as output pins and cannot be used for sensor inputs (although __gpio readall__ implies that 7 is an input as well), BCM pins 9-29 have pull-down resistors installed.
 It is therefore assumed that sensors attached to BCM pins 0-6 have their opposite terminals attached to 0V (ground) and that sensors attached to BCM pins 9-29 have their opposite terminals attached to 3.3V.

 ## Configuration

 ##### Name

 This is the configuration name for the Accessory.
 It may be changed as desired.
+Required.

 ##### UUID

 This UUID is used to identify the Accessory internally.
 If changed, you should generate a new one with an acceptable generator.
+It must be unique for the plugin.
+Required.

 ##### Doors